-The cost of the 7 night/5.5 day package at Zapata is $3,735 to $5,500 per person, based on double occupancy lodging and a combination of shared and single fishing days.
+The cost of the 7 night/5.5 day package at Zapata is $4,100 to $6,270 USD per person (depending on time of year and size of group), based on double occupancy lodging and a combination of shared and single fishing days.

 • Eight (8) anglers maximum, per week

-Not included in your Zapata, Cuba package are VIP service on arrival at the Habana Airport / Fishing tackle / Tips / personal expenses and drinks other than stated in Inclusions.
+Not included in your Zapata, Cuba package are overnights in Havana / Fishing tackle / Tips / Cuban Tourist Visa / personal expenses and drinks other than stated in Inclusions.

 Seasons at Zapata, Cuba

 The waters surrounding Cuba offer opportunities for excellent flats fishing year round.
 The most popular months for fishing are from October through July, while discounted packages are often available during the "off-peak" months of August and September.
 Fishing can be outstanding during these summer months, some of the best of the year, but it is less popular for travel because it is during the height of the hurricane season in the Caribbean.

 March through July is considered the "high season", for two main reasons: first, these are the most popular months for anglers living in the Northern Hemisphere to go somewhere warm, so there's the most interest in tourism to Cuba during these months; and second, there is a migratory run of tarpon that make their way through Cuban waters from April through July, supplementing the resident populations of bonefish, permit, snook, and tarpon with some of these larger than average migratory fish.